4b8t-reincarnated/AnarchyUtils/SECURITY.md

 ## Reporting a Vulnerability

-To report a Vunerability, please contact one of the project maintainers via discord.
+To report a Vunerability, please contact one of the project maintainers via Discord.

 Project Maintainers :
 Main Project Maintainer : wolfieboy09
 Backup Project Maintainer : braydel